thorlindberg/thesis/dissertation/8-2 results-comparison.md

 {"sec":"Comparison of JSON and TXON"}

-In this section I present an evaluation of the implemented syntax through the txon.js library.
+In this section I present an evaluation of the implemented syntax through the `txon.js library`.
 It is evaluated on its ability to substitute TypeScript validation and extensibly add explicit typing to a JSON structure with minimal transformation of its data.

 <br>

 {"sub":"Evaluating validation process"}

-Features...
+The txon.js features...

 Readability...

-Character count..
+Character count...

 {"break":true}